 5. Share (and use) your UX persona(s).

-Once you’re satisfied with your UX persona(s), share it with other teams so that other people can get to understand the users they’re trying to serve.
+Once you’re satisfied with your user personas, share them with other teams so that other people can understand the users they’re trying to serve.

 As your product evolves, revisit and tweak your UX personas to keep them current.
-This may mean adding new personas, scrapping existing ones, or just making small changes accordingly.
+This may mean adding new personas, scrapping existing ones, or making small changes.

 Examples of UX Personas

-Now that we’ve covered the process of creating a UX persona, here are two UX persona examples that can inspire your own.
+Now that we’ve covered the process of creating a UX persona, let’s go over some user personas that can inspire your own.

 Fictional Name